dimitar-ivanov-ivanov/voltpay-writer/README.md

   - The topic has 100 partitions with 2 replicas and 1 day retention
   - There are 5 Kafka brokers to ensure more throughput
   - The MESSAGE_ID of the messages is the ACCOUNT_ID which ensures transactions for one account are written sequentially so NO race conditions
+  - Consumer should Batch consumer and take messages in batches

 # Database
   - PostgreSQL is the chosen DB for it reliability and flexibilty.